pmcdi/jarvais/docs/api/trainer.md

 # TrainerSupervised

-The `TrainerSupervised` class is part of the `AutoML.trainer` module.
-It supports supervised AutoML workflows.
+The `TrainerSupervised` class is part of the `jarvais.trainer` module.

-::: AutoML.trainer.TrainerSupervised
+::: jarvais.trainer.TrainerSupervised
     options:
         heading_level: 3
         members_order: source